rustwasm/wasm-bindgen/guide/src/reference/deployment.md

 **`--target bundler`**

 The default output of `wasm-bindgen`, or the `bundler` target, assumes a model where the wasm module itself is natively an ES module.
-This model, however, not natively implemented in any JS implementation at this time.
+This model, however, is not natively implemented in any JS implementation at this time.
 As a result, to consume the default output of `wasm-bindgen` you will need a bundler of some form.